lbcat06/Jeddit/README.md

-# JReddit
+# Jeddit
-JReddit is an open source reddit client available for Windows entirely written in Java.
+Jeddit is an open source reddit client available for Windows entirely written in Java.

 ## Features
 Free and Open Source Software - no ads/tracking; <br />